Maurice Boucher: Life behind bars

 During the sentencing hearing, it was revealed that Boucher's daughter Mongeau received a share of the profits made by drug dealers in the Hochelaga-Maisonneuve neighbourhood between 2011–2015 as she worked as messenger for her father and the Montreal underworld.
 Between November 2014 and February 2015, the police had Mongeau under surveillance, and noted that various drug dealers would drop off bags of cash at her home every Friday as she collected between $100,000–$160,000.
 At the time of her arrest in February 2015, the police found two bags of cash totalling $60,000 in her possession.
 The willingness of drug dealers to pay Mongeau ashare of their profits shows that Boucher still had influence in the Montreal underworld despite being in prison since 2002.
 Matthew Ferguson, the Crown Attorney prosecuting Boucher and Mongeau declined to explain to the media why the Crown had not presented evidence of Mongeau's involvement in the plot to kill Desjardins, leading to her acquittal with Mongeau only being sentenced to 21 months of community service for living off the proceeds of crime.

 According to Thibault and Séguin, Boucher strongly desired revenge against his former outlaws, should he ever be released, whom he regards as having betrayed him.
 Other revelations included a cancer diagnosis and long periods of time spent in solitary confinement.

 On 10 July 2022, La Presse reported that Boucher died while receiving palliative care for throat cancer.
 He was 69 years old.
+He received the last rites from a Catholic chaplain shortly before his death.
+His ashes were scattered in a wooded area on Saint Helen's Island in the presence of a small, private group of family members, under the remote surveillance of the Sûreté du Québec (Quebec provincial police force) and the curiosity of the media who took a few pictures from the distance.
+In accordance with his last wishes, no members of the Hells Angels were present at the ceremony.